UAE’s World-Class Infrastructure: How It Boosts Property Values

 Maritime Powerhouses: The Backbone of Global Trade

-The UAE's strategic geographic location is amplified by its world-class port infrastructure, handling approximately 25% of the Middle East's container traffic:
+The UAE's world-class port infrastructure, which manages around 25% of the Middle East's container traffic, complements its advantageous geographic location:

 Property Market Impact: